tangent-studio/www/src/content/projects/en/corn-n.md

 ## The Problem

 Nitrogen fertilizer recommendations for corn typically rely on simplified regional guidelines that fail to account for the complex interactions between soil properties, weather patterns, and management practices.
-This can lead to under-fertilization (reduced yields) or over-fertilization (economic loss and environmental impact).
+This can lead to under-fertilization (reduced yields, thus a need for agricultural expansion) or over-fertilization (economic loss and environmental impact).
 Farmers and agronomists need site-specific, data-driven recommendations that integrate multiple factors affecting nitrogen use efficiency.

 ## The Approach

-We developed a neural network architecture that models corn nitrogen dose-response curves by integrating:
+We are developing a neural network model that generates corn nitrogen dose-response curves by integrating:

 - Soil physical and chemical properties
 - Land management history and practices
-- Weather time series throughout the growing season
+- Weather time series before seedling and throughout the growing season
-- Historical yield data

 The model learns nonlinear relationships between these inputs and crop response, producing site-specific dose-response predictions.
-An interactive dashboard built with Dash allows users to explore scenarios, visualize predicted responses, and extract practical recommendations.
+An interactive dashboard will allow farmers and agronomists to explore scenarios, visualize predicted responses, and extract practical recommendations.

 ## Technical Implementation

 - Deep learning architecture for multivariate time series
-- Integration of spatial (soil, topography) and temporal (weather, phenology) data
+- Integration of spatial (soil, preceeding culture, seedling density, hybrid information) and temporal (weather, time of seedling and harvest) data
-- Uncertainty quantification for prediction confidence
 - Interactive visualization for scenario exploration

 ## Current Status